-Released in fall 2012 and already in its fifth printing, My Sisters the Saints was recently honored with a 2013 Christopher Award and a 2013 Association of Catholic Publishers Excellence in Publishing Award.
-Order your copy here.
+Released in fall 2012 and now in its 13th printing with nearly 90,000 copies sold (in English), My Sisters the Saints was honored with a 2013 Christopher Award and a 2013 Association of Catholic Publishers Excellence in Publishing Award and has been published in four languages.

 Watch the book trailer.

 Read an author Q & A.